-What Toast does extraordinarily well
+What Toast does well

 - POS hardware and software for FOH, BOH, kiosks, online ordering, and KDS